 Most RVers choose bumper pull hitches because they're easier to start, and most trailers on the road use them.
 They don't need you to install more hardware, although you can invest in other bumper pull hitch system for better performance.
 Since you're dealing with a smaller RV or trailer to tow, you're spending less money to get started.
 If you're looking for a heavy-duty trailer or RV, most of them will need you to invest in a gooseneck hitch.

 A bumper pull hitch uses a traditional ball and hitch system to tow.
-There are two types of bumper pull hitches: Fixed-drawbar and receiver.
+There are two types of bumper pull hitches: receiver and fixed-drawbar.
 Receiver hitches mount to the rear of a vehicle, and a ball mount can fit inside to secure the trailer to the towing vehicle.
 The fixed-drawbar hitch utilizes one solid piece, allowing a trailer ball into the hitch.
 The fixed-drawbar is ideal for towing long, wide trailers whereas you can use the receiver hitch for small trailers, cargo carriers, and bike racks.

 Bumper pull hitches aren't expensive.
 Most SUVs and trucks come with the basics you need to get started towing.
-In fact, when you buy a car nowadays that can tow, you’ll be asked about a hitch package at an extra cost by your dealership.
+In fact, when you buy a car that can tow, you’ll be asked about a hitch package at an extra cost by your dealership.
 From there, you add accessories to get the desired effects while towing.